ajam/aufbau/README.md

   }
 ]
 ````
 [Aufbau files](https://github.com/mhkeller/aufbau-files) is a simple modular for downloading files — useful for admin documents.

+You can also specify a version number using a commmit sha or branch name after the `reponame` such as `mhkeller/aufbau-files#my-app-branch`.
+See the [npm documentation](https://docs.npmjs.com/files/package.json#git-urls-as-dependencies) for more details.

-See [`apps.sample.json`](apps.sample.json) for a "putting it all together" example with these two apps.
+View [`apps.sample.json`](apps.sample.json) for a "putting it all together" example with these two apps.

 ##### Apps with more complicated build processes